f4exb/sdrangel/plugins/channeltx/modpacket/readme.md

 <h3>17: TX</h3>

 Transmits a packet containing the current values in callsign, to, via and data fields.
+Right click to open a dialog to adjust transmission details allowing parameters different from standard values.

 <h3>18: UDP</h3>